-Buy the best tuning forks for science, medicine & music made from world famous Sheffield steel; why buy a toy when the best costs just a little more?
+Buy the best John Walker tuning forks for science, medicine & music made from world famous Sheffield steel; get a tool not a toy, prices start at $12.75.

 John Walker tuning forks, made from the highest quality Sheffield steel, are designed for accuracy, not loudness.
 They are guaranteed for life to deliver perfect pitch if properly maintained.